Get What You Want in Chinese: When to Use 要 vs. 想 vs. 想要

 Every time you’re shopping, ordering food or simply stating an object desire in conversation, you’ll use 要.

 Here are a few examples:

-Although “I want” statements can seem rather demanding, it’s not actually considered rude in China.
+Although “I want” statements can seem rather demanding in English, it’s not actually considered rude in Chinese.

 If you want to be more polite when expressing your wants, you may use 想要.
 This is the equivalent of saying, “I’d like” rather than, “I want.”